 The data also shows associations between experiences of physical or threatened harm and other social determinants such as low income, unemployment, alcohol and substance use.
 These associations reflect entrenched disadvantage and the intergenerational transmission of poverty, not unique to Indigenous Australians (AIHW 2017).

-The monitoring of statistics regarding personal, family and community safety has an important role for providing evidence to assist targeting efforts to assist communities, and to stimulate research into ways to reduce violence, improve safety, and improve services for victims.
+The monitoring of statistics regarding personal, family and community safety has an important role for providing evidence to support targeting efforts to assist communities, and to stimulate research into ways to reduce violence, improve safety, and improve services for victims.
 However, it is also important to note that this statistical catalogue of the level of violence is not intended to further entrench a deficit approach to addressing the issue by Australian governments.
 It establishes a statistical context based on what is currently collected across datasets that measure different concepts and interactions with different services or systems.
 What should not be overlooked is the capability, strength and resilience of Indigenous Australians in finding solutions to these issues for their communities.
 There is also a need to consider how non-Indigenous Australians and institutions have contributed to the causes of violence.